Neuro/Psych Sleep Clinic

 Social Experiences and Sleep Study

-Sleep onset latency is the time (in minutes) from "lights out" in the sleepon the nights following the social rejection task and the control task laboratory to onset of sleep, as measured via polysomnography
+Sleep onset latency is the time (in minutes) from "lights out" to sleep onset on the nights following the social rejection task and the control task laboratory to onset of sleep, as measured via polysomnography

 Awards & recognition